Tag Archives: Uppsala

 About the employment

-The employment is a temporary position of two years according to central collective agreement.
-Full time position.
-Starting date 2023-12-01 or as agreed.
-Placement: Uppsala.
+The employment is a temporary position of 2 years according to central collective agreement, with the posibility of 1 year extension Full time position.
+Starting date as agreed.
+Placement: Uppsala

 Are you considering moving to Sweden to work at Uppsala University?
 Find out more about what it´s like to work and live in Sweden.